manu-2006/AI-Digital-Twin-Hacker/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License

----

 ## ⭐ Support

 If you found this project useful, consider giving it a ⭐ on GitHub!

-👉 say **"add demo gif + deploy online"**
-I’ll upgr